-(1) Upon admission or upon application for readmission following disbarment or suspension from the bar of this Court, an attorney shall pay to the Clerk such fees as are prescribed by the Judicial Conference of the United States and by order of this Court.
-Any fee prescribed by order of this Court shall be paid into the Court's Attorney Admission Fund.

-- (2) Each attorney applying for initial admission to the bar of this Court shall tender to the Clerk any admission fee prescribed by this Court. - (3) Each attorney previously disbarred or suspended from the bar of this Court shall tender to the Clerk any fee prescribed for readmission by order of this Court upon application for readmission to the bar of this Court.
-Such readmission is subject to the order for readmission of this Court. - (4) All attorneys seeking admission pro hac vice pursuant to subsection (e) of this Rule shall tender to the Clerk any fee prescribed for admission pro hac vice by order of this Court.
-This fee shall not be collected from attorneys representing governmental agencies of the United States, members of the Ohio Attorney General's Office, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (5) All such fees collected by the Clerk shall be deposited for the use of the bar and the Court in the Court's Attorney Admission Fund to be used for such purposes as inure to the benefit of the bench and bar in the administration of justice within this District as determined to be appropriate by the Court. - (h) Disciplinary Enforcement.
+- (1) Any application for Upon admission or reinstatement or motion for pro hac vice admission or upon application for readmission following disbarment or suspension from the bar of this Court, an attorney shall pay to the Clerk must be accompanied by such fees as are prescribed by the Judicial Conference of the United States and by order of this Court.
+Any fee prescribed by order of this Court shall be paid into the Court's Attorney Admission Fund. - (2) No permanent bar admission or pro hac vice admission fees shall be collected from attorneys representing governmental agencies of the United States or its governmental agencies, attorneys employed by the Ohio Attorney General's Office, the federal public defender, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (1) Each attorney applying for initial admission to the bar of this Court shall tender to the Clerk any admission fee prescribed by this Court. - (2) Each attorney previously disbarred or suspended from the bar of this Court shall tender to the Clerk any fee prescribed for readmission by order of this Court upon application for readmission to the bar of this Court.
+Such readmission is subject to the order for readmission of this Court. - (3) All attorneys seeking admission pro hac vice pursuant to subsection (e) of this Rule shall tender to the Clerk any fee prescribed for admission pro hac vice by order of this Court.
+This fee shall not be collected from attorneys representing governmental agencies of the United States, members of the Ohio Attorney General's Office, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (4)(3) All bar admission application such fees collected by the Clerk shall be deposited for the use of the bar and the Court in the Court's Attorney Admission Fund to be used for such purposes as inure to the benefit of the bench and bar in the administration of justice within this District as determined to be appropriate by the Court. - (h) Disciplinary Enforcement.
 The conduct of attorneys admitted to practice before this Court, including attorneys admitted pro hac vice, and the supervision of their conduct by this Court, is governed by the Model Federal Rules of Disciplinary Enforcement (with the exception of Rules XI and XII).
 (See Appendix to these Rules.)

-83.4 Trial Attorney and Co-Counsel
+83.4 Designation of Trial Attorney and Co-Counsel; Withdrawal or Substitution of Counsel